lroudge/technical-use-case/test-log.md

 * Calculate more stats, and maybe add the possibility to choose the percentiles to display
 * Make it more responsive, more accessible and better looking :smile:
 * Design a real select dropdown instead of using native html `list` for the input
+* Rework the seed script to insert much more data into the database with Prisma, maybe using transactions
+* Work on a pagination system to fetch jobs in chunks instead of all of them